Thumbnail

 1. Tracking Type Checkboxes

-These checkboxes will enable/disable the different tracking types.
-You can track more than one type at a time, but it's not often used in this way.
+These checkboxes will turn the different tracking types on/off.
+You can track multiple types simultaneously, but it's not often used this way.

 Main Window - Color Tracking